kaciechong/TuringTrust/MongoDB Queries/README.md

      - Read-up: 31.64 GB/min
    - **Model**: [MongoDB Charts](https://charts.mongodb.com/charts-project-0-beoqpwb/dashboards/66ed6f58-5025-4323-87af-e63522a514c5/charts/e3607c90-2655-4847-800e-0840140d5fcc)

-### 5. `erasure_time_vs_capacity_for_success.ipynb`
+### 5. `erasure_rate_for_SATA/SSD.ipynb`
-   - **Purpose**: To find the erasure rate (gb/minute) for each interface type, while also being able to look at each drive individually through the disk's serial number and model of only successfully wiped devices.
-Through this, we can see if the slow rates in SATA/SSD drives are due to outliers or not (in reference to query 4).
+   - **Purpose**: To find the erasure rate (gb/minute) of individual drives with interface type SATA/SSD; the goal is to see the disk's serial number and model of successfully wiped devices on a scatter plot to observe if the slow rates in SATA/SSD drives are due to outliers (in reference to query 4).
    - **Findings**:
    - **Further Investigation**:
    - **Model**: [MongoDB Charts]()